 Where is the best place to get the most accurate information about breast augmentation?

 In general, the more information you have about breast augmentation the better.
 It is very important to get accurate information, and while there is accurate information readily available, there is also inaccurate information out there.
 There are two general types of information regarding the breast augmentation procedure.
 One type of information is scientific information.
 This information is the same no matter which plastic surgeon you visit in consultation.
 The second type of information is the professional opinion of your plastic surgeon regarding breast augmentation.
 The professional opinions about the breast augmentation procedure will vary from surgeon to surgeon, but there will be a general commonality when talking to a plastic surgeon certified by the American Board of Plastic Surgery.

 The best source for information regarding the breast augmentation procedure is a consultation with a plastic surgeon trained to perform this procedure.
 Patients can get information about breast augmentation from a number of resources, including the internet, from health care professionals, and from personal communications with friends, but none of these sources are as good as a consultation.
 First, the plastic surgeon has had more training and more experience than any other group in the breast augmentation procedure.
 Second, every patient’s situation for breast augmentation is different, and the plastic surgeon is best qualified to diagnose the exact situation, and make a recommendation or recommendations to the patient.
-Dr. Herring has performed thousands of breast augmentation procedures over a period of 28 years and can help you decide which options are best for you.
+Dr. Herring has performed thousands of breast augmentation procedures over a period of 30-plus years and can help you decide which options are best for you.

 How much time should my doctor spend with me during the consultation for breast augmentation?

 Your plastic surgeon should spend as much time with you as you desire.
 In some situations, patients may even request a second or a third consultation with their plastic surgeon, and that request should be honored.
 You should have the opportunity to ask any and all of the questions you might have, and to receive any additional information you request.